chevah/geck/content/documentation.rst

 generator that uses reStructuredText as its markup language, extending and using Docutils for parsing.

 Both Sphinx and Docutils were created in Python to document Python, but documenting C and C++ is also supported.

 Sphinx supports several output formats directly, such as HTML, LaTeX, and ePub, and supports PDF output via either LaTeX or the external rst2pdf tool.

 Spinx can output to several formats.
-Due to this raw HTML in documentation is discouraged as this will affect the look of a PDF output.
+Raw HTML in documentation is discouraged as this will affect the look of a PDF output.

 For us, narrative documentation is delivered in the reStructuredText (.rst) format.